dotnet/Open-XML-SDK/README.md

 For latests changes, please see the [changelog](CHANGELOG.md)

-## Framework Support

-The package currently supports the following targets:

-- .NET Framework 3.5, 4.0, 4.6
-- .NET Standard 2.0
-- .NET 6.0

-For details on platform support, including other runtimes such as Mono and Unity, please see the docs at https://docs.microsoft.com/en-us/dotnet/standard/net-standard.

 # Known Issues

 - On .NET Core and .NET 5 and following, ZIP packages do not have a way to stream data.
 Thus, the working set can explode in certain situations.
 This is a [known issue](https://github.com/dotnet/runtime/issues/1544).